mkudija/BibleGateway-to-Obsidian-Catholic/README.md

 # BibleGateway-to-Obsidian-Catholic

-This is a fork of [selfire1/BibleGateway-to-Obsidian](https://github.com/selfire1/BibleGateway-to-Obsidian) to support Catholic translations of the Bible.
+REPLACEto support Catholic translations of the Bible that include the [Deuterocanonical Books](https://matthewkudija.com/notes/Deuterocanonical-Books.html).

-### Updates include
+### Updates Include
 - `bg2md.rb`:
-  - Move to same directory as `bg2obs.sh`
+  - Move to same directory as `bg2obs.sh` to run directly, and include various versions of this file for reference or troubleshooting:
+    - `bg2md(140).rb`
+    - `bg2md(143).rb`
+    - `bg2md(144).rb`
 - `bg2obs.sh`:
   - Update total book count to 73
+  - Update chapter count of Daniel from 12 to 14
-  - Update book list for Catholic bible (source: [USCCB](https://bible.usccb.org/bible))
+  - Update book list for the Catholic bible (source: [USCCB](https://bible.usccb.org/bible))
-  - Update abbreviations in `abbarray` to match the USCCB definitions *[page 9 here](https://www.usccb.org/resources/2021cal_1.pdf)*
+  - Update abbreviations in `abbarray` to match the USCCB definitions ([page 9](https://www.usccb.org/resources/2021cal_1.pdf))
-  - Change default translation from "WEB" to "NABRE"
+  - Change default translation from "WEB" to "NABRE" (I also recommend "RSVCE")
   - Add translation to note title to facilitate working with multiple translations in Obsidian
+  - Add link to the appropriate Book, Chapter, and Translation page on Bible Gateway
+  - Remove args in the bash script and instaed hard-code the desired [jgclark's options](https://github.com/jgclark/BibleGateway-to-Markdown#running-the-script)
+    - row 159: `text=$(ruby bg2md.rb -c -l -v "${translation}" ${book} ${chapter})`
+REPLACEto format headers, footnotes, and crossrefs (these are not perfect, but a work in progress)
 - `The Bible.md` updates:
   - Update book list for Catholic bible (source: [USCCB](https://bible.usccb.org/bible))

 ### Setup & Usage